51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 These values should then be stored to prevent repeated calls to the native code.

-This must be done at start-up and any time the data is refreshed.
+This MUST be done at start-up and any time the data is refreshed.

 Note that the list of accepted Evidence keys is not case-sensitive - i.e. `header.user-agent` and `header.User-Agent` should both be